You are most likely reading this article because you are a beginning guitarist. Welcome to the guitar world! As a

 |Position Marker (also called dot)

 After understanding what the different parts of a guitar are, you also need to understand what each of these parts do.
 This will help you to better understand how to better take care of

-Jumbo frets are taller, so that you don’t have to press down as hard on the string to produce
+Jumbo frets are taller so that you don’t have to press down as hard on the string to produce a sound.

 Pickups produce a different sound depending upon where they are placed on the body.
 When placed towards the neck, pickups have a brighter tone and tend to produce harmonics clearer.
 When placed towards the bridge, pickups will produce a darker sound and tend to